FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

  * **TLS Root CA**

- This folder contains a list of self-signed X.509 certificates of the Root CAs recognized by this organization **for TLS communications**.
+ This folder contains a list of self-signed X.509 certificates of the Root CAs trusted by this organization **for TLS communications**.
 An example of a TLS communication would be when a peer needs to connect to an orderer so that it can receive ledger updates.

  This folder is completely independent to the MSP Root CA folder.
 This separation allows peer and order nodes to have different membership to the other principals in the network -- applications or administrators.
 This makes sense when you think about it -- users and applications are very likely to have different roots of trust than the peer and orderer nodes which form the network.